-7. Temporary and Permanent Exclusion
+9. Temporary and Permanent Exclusion

 - 7.1 Staff will make every effort to help those children who have difficulties with their behaviour. - 7.2 Pupils who commit serious actions of poor behaviour or display continued general poor behaviour may be excluded for a fixed time at the discretion of the headteacher.
 This would usually happen after the above behaviour ladder at point 7 had been exhausted.
-The parents would be informed and the action would be put in writing and the Chair of Governors and the local authority informed. - 7.3 Pupils who commit serious actions or poor behaviour or display continued general poor behaviour may be permanently excluded.
+The parents would be informed, and the action would be put in writing and the Chair of Governors, the multi academy trust and the local authority informed. - 7.3 Pupils who commit serious actions or poor behaviour or display continued general poor behaviour may be permanently excluded.
 This would usually follow a period of temporary exclusion and a return to school.
-The parents would be informed and the action would be put in writing and the Chair of Governors and the local authority informed.
+The parents would be informed and the action would be put in writing and the Chair of Governors, the multi academy trust and the local authority informed.

-8. Appeals
+10. Appeals